BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **What I have done:**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
-- Note: Without this fix, on-board audio will not work.
-This has finally allowed me to move all key patches to SSDT without completely.
-The result is a working loader not tied to a static machine/bios configuration, thus more compatible for all machine models and setups.
+- Previously, this fix was done with a fully patched DSDT (i.e. static patching, as shown in bilbo's guide).
+Without it, the on-board audio will not work with AppleALC.
+Now, all key fixes can be done via SSDT, resulting in a loader not tied to a specific machine/BIOS/setup configuration.

 **How I did it?**

 I stated from a clean OC 0.7.1, followed though OC Guide for High End Desktop.
 Then, added additional kext and SSDT's.
 Configured config.plist to include additional ACPI and kernal patchings.
-The EFI folder is explained below.
+The key content of my EFI folder is shown below.

 **Included in this EFI folder:**